 D-1006.a: Parent Share of Cost and Transfers between Local Workforce Development Areas

-Boards must be aware that the PSoC may not increase from the amount assessed at the beginning of the customer’s 12-month eligibility period.
+Boards must inform staff members that the PSoC may not increase from the amount assessed at the beginning of the customer’s 12-month eligibility period.
 However, if a move results in a decrease in the family income (and/or increase in family size), which would place the family in a lower PSoC range, then the PSoC must be reduced.

 Boards must ensure that any adjustments to the PSoC related to a transfer between workforce areas are documented in the child care case management system.

-Boards must be aware that if a parent adds a child to care after transferring to a new workforce area, the PSoC assigned for the new child in care must be based on the receiving Board’s PSoC sliding fee scale.
+Boards must inform staff members that if a parent adds a child to care after transferring to a new workforce area, the PSoC assigned for the new child in care must be based on the receiving Board’s PSoC sliding fee scale.
 Additionally, if a child is removed from care after a Board-to-Board transfer, the new PSoC for the remaining children in care will be based on the receiving Board’s PSoC sliding fee scale, if that amount is lower than the original PSoC before the removal of the child from CCS.

 D-1006.b: Verification of Changes Related to Transfers between Local Workforce Development Areas